phpbits/easy-login-styler/readme.txt

 == Description ==

-Get the simplest WordPress login page that you can easily white label just by uploading logo and background image.
+Get the simplest WordPress white label login page that you can easily customize just by uploading logo and background image.
 That's it!
 You'll have a brand new admin login page with custom branding on less than 5 seconds!

 [vimeo https://vimeo.com/206392470]